bjorgkav/concreteml-covid-classifier/README.md

 ## Instructions
 - After cloning the project and running the commands to install the required packages, run the Django development server
-- Open the client-side GUI app and input the appropriate files.
+- Open the client-side GUI app and submit the appropriate files.
 Upload the output of the encryption process and the evaluation keys to the server-side application.
 - Input the prediction output into the final file input field and run the decryption process.

 ## Tips